Common Career Mistakes and How to Avoid Them

 Stagnation

-How Do You Stay Competitive?
+How Can You Stay Competitive?

-- Transferable Skill Set Development: Investing time into developing skills needed by other connected fields.
+- Transferable Skills Set Development: investing time in developing capabilities demanded by other connected fields.

 Negativity

-Tips for Refocusing Negativity
+Tips on Refocusing Negativity:

-- Be Positive: Recognize the positive aspects of your character when feeling overwhelmed
+- Be Positive: Recognize all the good aspects to your job when you’re overwhelmed

-- Focus on sustainability: See how work contributes to sustainability.
+- Be aware of sustainability: See how work contributes to sustainability.

 Overcommitting Workload